Hallormsstaðaskógur Forest in East Iceland - Iceland's largest Forest

 Atlavík cove

-This area is so serene and the lake Lagarfljót sometimes looks like a mirror.
-It is a milky white greyish lake, which frequently changes its colour - ever so serene - until Lagarfljótsormurinn monster shows its head!
+It is a milky white, greyish lake, which frequently changes its colour, ever so serene, until Lagarfljótsormurinn monster shows its head!

-Hallormsstaðaskógur Forest in East-Iceland - Iceland's largest Forest
+Hallormsstaðaskógur Forest in East Iceland - Iceland's largest Forest

 Atlavík cove

-Atlavík used to be a popular meeting place for the locals and visitors when the big Atlavíkurhátið festivals were held here.
-In 1985 the Beatle Ringo Starr performed here with the popular Icelandic band Stuðmenn.
+Atlavík used to be a popular meeting place for locals and visitors during the big Atlavíkurhátið festivals.

 These festivals, which were really big and popular, were held for the last time in the last decade of the last century.